-- If you purchase textbooks directly and ask for reimbursement you are responsible for sales tax; UTHSA is tax-exempt and doesn't pay TX state sales tax. - Residents can use up to \$750 of \$2,000 stipend for textbooks. - Fellows can use all \$1,000 for textbooks. - Contact your Program Coordinator before purchasing textbooks; normally we can order textbooks directly, so you don't have to pay TX state sales tax. - Book funds may not be used to purchase laptops/iPads/thumb drives/other equipment.
+- If you purchase textbooks directly and ask for reimbursement you are responsible for sales tax; UTHSA is tax-exempt and doesn't pay TX state sales tax. - Contact your PC for your program for textbook orders DR Residents, please contact Kevin Greene. - Residents can use up to \$750 of \$2,000 stipend for textbooks. - Fellows can use all \$1,000 for textbooks. - Contact the Education Division before purchasing textbooks; normally we can order textbooks directly so you don't have to pay TX state sales tax. - Book funds may not be used to purchase laptops/iPads/other equipment.